mathjax/MathJax-docs/basic/a11y-extensions.rst

 adjusted by two slider bars underneath the respective sub-menus.

-The `Highlight` sub-menu also provides a choice of highlighters for marking collapsible sub-expressions: The `Flame` highligher permanently colors collapsible sub-expressions while successively darkening the background for nested collapsible expressions.
+The `Highlight` sub-menu also provides a choice of highlighters for marking collapsible sub-expressions: The `Flame` highlighter permanently colors collapsible sub-expressions while successively darkening the background for nested collapsible expressions.
 The `Hover` highlighter colors each collapsible sub-expression only when hovering over it with